 It’s difficult to pinpoint the causes of noise phobias.
 In some cases it’s related to breed (herding breeds being notorious for sound phobias), in other situations it’s simply lack of exposure to those sounds as a puppy.
-And, it’s not unusual for noise anxiety to increase with age, for no apparent reason.
+And, it’s not unusual for noise anxiety to increase with age.

 Dogs are very quick to build associations.
-Fido may cower when you take out your camera with a flash.
+Your pup may cower when you take out your camera with a flash.
 But, it only appears that he’s afraid of the camera.
-He actually may be afraid of the sound of the flash, as it could remind him of lightening during a thunderstorm.
+He actually may be afraid of the sound of the flash, as it could remind him of lightning during a thunderstorm.